In the Absence of Leadership | Is the Leader Steering Your Team Into a Ditch?

 All departments are represented on the six-member team.
 While team members are acquainted with each other, none of you normally works together.
 The company designated Warren as leader because he is a senior cost-accountant with 30 years experience at your firm.

 You are concerned that Warren’s ineffectual leadership is going to result in poor team performance.
 Company officials could be very disappointed by the team’s output.
-But since you are not the team leader, what can you do?
+But you are not the team leader.
+In the absence of leadership, what can you do?